-You can tap this repository into your homebrew.
+You can tap this repository into your Homebrew.
 It adds KDE Frameworks 5 packages (and all their dependencies) and some applications that already make use of them (e.g. Kate and Kwrite).
-As of March 28th, 2014 the repository still is experimental as the developer tries to get them into a working state.
+As of January 7th, 2018 the repository still is experimental as the developer tries to get them into a working state.
 Hints and patches are welcome.

 Please carefully follow installation instructions.

 As of October 2017, the latest available and supported version is KDE Applications 4.14.3.